pedroodb/2048_max_min/README.md

 # 2048
-This project uses a max/min algorithm to try to solve 2048 game
+This project uses a max/min algorithm to try solving 2048 game